cfisch3r/cfisch3r.github.io/_posts/2024-04-27-developers-guide-to-software-estimation-the-basics.md

 Altogether this is summarized in my second advise.

-> Tip #2
->
->  Your forecast should be documented and verified by your stakeholders.
+{% include admonition.html type="tip" title="Estimation Tip #2" body="Your forecast should be documented and verified by your stakeholders." %}
-{: .admonition .warning}

 ## Estimating, not guessing
 People have often argued, _"Why bother with a good estimate?
 They're always wrong anyway."_.Their image of a forecast seems to have their origins in quizzes or competitions where you have to answer a guess question, which is quite different from an estimation used in software development.
 An episode of the TV series Monk illustrates the difference quite well.